omega8cc/advagg/README.txt

 Be sure to disable the "Generate .htaccess files in the advagg_* dirs" setting on the admin/settings/advagg page after placing these rules in the webroots htaccess file.
-This is located at the same directory level as Drupals index.php.
+This is located at the same directory level as Drupal's index.php.